 - How to use it correctly

 The most common injuries included physical strains, recurrences of previous injuries, and acute injuries.
-The entire spectrum of typical sports injuries were treated: acute muscular problems, strains, fibre tears, lower back injuries, patellar tip syndromes, ankle sprains, irritations of the Achilles tendon, and torn cruciate ligaments.
+The entire spectrum of typical sports injuries was treated: acute muscular problems, strains, fibre tears, lower back injuries, patellar tip syndromes, ankle sprains, irritations of the Achilles tendon, and torn cruciate ligaments.
 Key areas across the body included knees, ankles and back.

 Braces for specific sports: